 1. Who needs renters insurance?

 Most landlords require proof of insurance before a new tenant moves into a home or apartment, making renters insurance a foregone conclusion in most cases.
-Since you aren’t buying the place you’re moving into, the property owner wants to make sure that you will be able to pay for any damage that may occur while you’re occupying their space.
+Since you aren’t buying the place you’re moving into, the rental property owner wants to make sure that you will be able to pay for any damage that may occur while you’re occupying their space.
 A wild party or overflowing sink can cause significant damage to a structure, which can lead to astronomical repair bills that most renters just can’t cover out of their own pockets.
 Requiring renters insurance is the easiest way for a property owner or landlord to ensure that their investment is covered if the tenant causes major damage during the lease.
 This means that the tenant’s liability is covered, as well.

 Even if you find yourself in a living situation that does not require renters insurance, maintaining coverage is still a good idea.
 If you are a dog owner, for example, your furry family member can open you up to a significant risk of a lawsuit if they were to bite someone.
 The truth is that all dogs bite, no matter how docile, and this fact alone is a prime reason to cover your liability.
 The same can be said for children, who are your responsibility wherever they may go until they become adults.
 When you begin to realize how much exposure you face on a daily basis, it’s not difficult to comprehend the value of protecting yourself against a lawsuit with a thoughtful insurance policy.

 2. Are all renters insurance policies the same?

 Nope.
 Outside of liability, it’s also important to cover the items you’ve spent hard-earned money on to fill your home.
 If you were to lose everything in a fire, would you be able to replace all of your personal property out of pocket?
 The answer for most people is a definitive “no.”